Part IIA guide

 Any major problems with regard to supervisions should be brought to the immediate attention of your DoS, even after the first supervision.
 You may also use the dedicated, anonymous fast feedback facility for Part IIA supervisions.

 If you wish to qualify in a specific engineering area, at least six modules from your total of ten must fall within one of the engineering areas defined by the Faculty Board.

 The title of the engineering area for which you are qualified will appear on each of your Part IIA and IIB transcripts.
 In some cases, you may be qualified for more than one engineering area, in which case all will appear on your transcript.
 It is not essential that your engineering area at Part IIB is the same as that at Part IIA.

 If you do not wish to choose six modules from an engineering area you may instead qualify in Engineering (i.e. General Engineering).
-Your choice of modules is less restricted, but you must still follow other requirements about module choices (e.g. sets).
+Students intending to qualify in General Engineering may choose any set of modules subject to the restrictions given in COMET.

 For advice on engineering areas and module choices go first to your Director of Studies.
 The staff listed above will be happy to provide expert advice on their Engineering Areas.

 All Part IIA modules in Groups A-G and M have associated with them at least one lab experiment or written assignment.
 Experiments typically involve 2 hours in the lab, working individually or in pairs, with a 2-3 hour individual write-up (although some modules may have special arrangements).